hulyanohut/Election__analysis/README.md

 # Election__analysis

-Create an Election Analysis "PyPoll" with
+Create an Election Analysis "PyPoll" with Python

 # Overview of Project